distributed-system-analysis/smallfile/README.md

 Launching remote worker threads
 ----------

+With Kubernetes, smallfile relies on Kubernetes to launch remote "pods" that each contain a smallfile_cli.py process.
+In the case of the benchmark-operator implementation, the redis key-value store is used to synchronize these pods so that all pods start running smallfile_cli.py at the same time.

-For multi-host non-Windows environments, the test driver launches worker threads using parallel ssh commands to invoke the smallfile_remote.py program, and when this program exits, that is how the test driver discovers that the remote threads on this host have completed.
+For multi-host non-Windows non-Kubernetes environments, the test driver launches worker threads using parallel ssh commands to invoke the smallfile_remote.py program, and when this program exits, that is how the test driver discovers that the remote threads on this host have completed.
 This works both for bare metal hosts and for virtual machines.

-For Windows or containerized environments, ssh usage is more problematic.
+For Windows environments, ssh usage is more problematic.
 In Windows, ssh daemon "sshd" requires installation of cygwin, a Windows app that emulates a Linux-like environment, but we really want to test with native win32 environment instead.
 For containers, sshd is not typically available as a way to get inside the container.
 So a different launching method is used (and this method works on non-Windows environments as well).

 First you start launch_smf_host.py in each workload generator.
 You must specify --top parameter for each remote host or container.